‘Fairy Tail’ Manga Chapter 533: White Wizard Zeref Delivers A Fatal Blow To Natsu But Will It End The E.N.D?

-Chapter 533 of immensely popular Japanese manga Fairy Tail continues from the transformation of immortal Zeref into the “White Wizard.”
+Chapter 533 of the immensely popular Japanese manga Fairy Tail continues from the transformation of immortal Zeref into the “White Wizard.”
 A powerful being with “infinite magic power” that transcends time, the Dark Mage is now capable of controlling time, but his fight with Natsu isn’t over.
 Given the fact that E.N.D.
-Natsu won’t rest till he has destroyed Zeref, will the battle last till someone dies?
+Natsu won’t rest until he has destroyed Zeref, will the battle last till someone dies?

-[Warning: Manga Fairy Tail Chapter 533 spoilers/recap and 534 speculations ahead]
+Warning: Manga Fairy Tail Chapter 533 spoilers/recap and 534 speculations ahead.

 Chapter 532 of manga Fairy Tail had Zeref exploiting Mavis and sucking out all of her magic that he intended to use for his “Neo Eclipse” spell.
-He also needed the “Ravines of Time,” and had sealed it off, an act which allowed Acnologia to escape.
+He also needed the “Ravines of Time” and had sealed it off, an act which allowed Acnologia to escape.
 Enraged by the trickery, the Dark Dragon attacked Pegasus and caused everyone inside the flying vessel to lose balance.

 Fairy Tail Opening 2 pic.twitter.com/PoELYJeOZ6